 Check-in will be in the lobby of MacGregor Hall starting at 12 noon on Thursday.
 There, you will sign your waiver and receive your building access card, room key, robe, tie (if any), name badge, store pre-orders, etc. After that, you can drop off your luggage, set up your room, and meet up with your friends.

-> Each session of New World Magischola is open to up to 200 participants, ages 18+.
+New World Magischola is open to 160 participants, ages 18+.
 The experience is conducted in English.

-> Players will be housed in MacGregor and Ham Hall.
+Players will be housed in MacGregor and Ham Hall.

 All participants sleep in extra-long twin dormitory beds (twin XL), two students per room.

 Each floor has one single-occupancy bathroom with a shower, and one shared-use bathroom with multiple stalls, sinks, and showers.